ankitcode2468/IT-CRACKER/README.md

 on every topic.

-• Exposure: Forfrontend development- HTML CSS, React.js, Bootstrap, javascript and Mongodb for database
+• Exposure: For frontend development- HTML CSS, React.js, Bootstrap, javascript and Mongodb for database